-10 Subsequent to the Government's agreement with the HKMCL on 30 May 2003 for the sale of outstanding loans under various housing loan schemes for civil servants, only the loan repayment from the unsold loans and new loans granted after the sale will be received by the Government.
-The estimated loan payments and repayments in 2018-19 are \$408,300,000 and \$43,400,000 respectively.
+10 On 30 May 2003, the Government signed an agreement with the HKMCL for the sale of outstanding loans under various housing loan schemes for civil servants.
+After the sale, the loan repayments received were remitted to the HKMCL.
+The loan repayment from the unsold loans and new loans granted after the sale were received by the Government.
+The Government ceased to sell new loans to the HKMCL from 2019-20 onwards.

-11 The Government will cease to sell new loans to the HKMCL from 2019-20 onwards.
-The estimated loan payments and repayments in 2019-20 are \$591,900,000 and \$51,600,000 respectively.
+11 The estimated total loan payments and repayments in 2021-22 are \$437,300,000 and \$101 million respectively.
+The estimated total loan payments and repayments for 2022-23 are \$634 million and \$143,600,000 respectively.